reyestech/PowerShell-Win-Troubleshoot-Toolkit/README.md

 ## Audit
 ### 7️⃣ Audit‑LocalAdminMembers

 Local administrator sprawl presents significant opportunities for lateral movement by attackers.
-This script systematically enumerates the local Administrators group, differentiates between default and non-default accounts, and identifies any unexpected discrepancies.
-Doing so enables organizations to reinforce privilege boundaries prior to potential exploitation by malicious actors.
+This Script systematically enumerates the local Administrators group, differentiates between default and non-default accounts, and identifies any unexpected discrepancies.
+Doing so enables organizations to reinforce privilege boundaries before malicious actors exploit them.

 **How it works**
 <details>